-2019 Festival Marketplace applications are now open!
+2019 Festival Marketplace applications have closed!

 The Festival Marketplace will offer festivalgoers the opportunity to purchase the juried, handmade creations of the finest artists and craftspeople from the State of Maryland and the Delmarva Peninsula.
 It will include both deeply traditional crafts and more contemporary artistic expressions.

 Amused Studios is a home-based pottery studio specializing in ceramic mugs, coin banks, bottles, bowls, vases, and decorative art works by Robert Johnson and Sarah Halcott.
 They have won several awards for their dramatic black-and-white horsehair and red-mottled, saggar-fired pottery pieces.

 Artesanas Mexicanas (Baltimore, Maryland)